David-Theriault/change-text-javascript/README.md

 # javascript

 This repo is intended to show everyone what I can do for you using Javascript.
-Look below to find screenshots of the javascript in action.
+Check each readme file associated with each project to see it in action.